openstack/cinder/doc/source/devref/attach_detach_conventions_v2.rst

 The attachment_create call can be used in one of two ways:

-1. Create an empty Attachment object (reserve) attachment_create call.
-In this case the attachment_create call requires an instance_uuid and a volume_uuid, and just creates an empty attachment object and returns the UUID of said attachment to the caller.
+1. Create an empty Attachment object (reserve).
+In this case the attachment_create call requires an instance_uuid and a volume_uuid, and just creates an empty Attachment object and returns the UUID of Attachment to the caller.

-2. Create and Complete the Attachment process in one call.
-The Reserve process is only needed in certain cases, in many cases Nova actually has enough information to do everything in a single call.
+2. Create and complete the Attachment process in one call.
+The reserve process is only needed in certain cases, in many cases Nova actually has enough information to do everything in a single call.
 Also, non-nova consumers typically don't require the granularity of a separate reserve at all.